-Who is Albert Baker?
+Who Was Albert Baker?

-In 1839, Albert was elected to the New Hampshire Legislature where he served until his untimely passing only three years later.
+In 1839, Albert was elected to the New Hampshire Legislature, where he served until his untimely passing only three years later.

 The Albert Baker Fund hopes to nurture the educational aspirations of today’s Christian Science students in much the same way that Albert encouraged and supported his sister Mary.